-COMM6402 - Socio-Cultural Issues in Caribbean Communication
+MC64B - Socio-Cultural Issues in Caribbean Communication

-This course draws upon a cultural studies theoretical framework and contemporary theories of race, class and gender to explore these concepts in the context of Caribbean communicative practice.
-The course explores relevant contemporary regional research on these issues.
-The course seeks to enable students to demonstrate practical methods and strategies for "subverting" dominant representations of race, class, gender and ethnicity in Caribbean communicative practice.
+This course draws upon a cultural studies theoretical framework and contemporary theories of race, class and gender to explore the concepts of race, class, gender and ethnicity in the context of Caribbean communicative practice.
+The course explores contemporary regional research into issues of race, gender, class and ethnicity of poetry, short-stories and plays.
+Additionally the course will enable students to demonstrate practical methods and strategies for "subverting" dominant representations of race, class, gender and ethnicity in Caribbean communicative practice.
+Course topics include: Race, Class, Gender and Ethnicity in Caribbean Experience; Race, Class, Gender and Ethnicity as "sign" in Caribbean Communication; Race, Class, Gender and Ethnicity as Variables in Caribbean Media and Communication Industries; Researching Race, Class, Gender and Ethnicity in Caribbean Media.

-COMM6002 - Caribbean Media, Communication and Society
+MC60B - Caribbean Media, Communication and Society

 The course aims at developing a broad knowledge of Caribbean media and communication systems and develops the student's knowledge of the relationship between communication and culture in the Caribbean, particularly with respect to media influences on culture.
+Modules will include issues of Caribbean ideology and ideological struggles within mass media; culture within global context; effects of globalization on culture and the role of technology, and the effects of cultural penetration through the use of mass media.

-COMM6201 - Communication and Media Management
+MC62A - Communication and Media Management

 This course is designed to equip students to understand the theoretical and practical considerations involved in the media and communication environment and the inter-play of business, technological, regulatory and audience factors that are part of the media and communication process.
-Students will gain an understanding of the political economy of the structure and operations of the mass media and communication industries, managerial decision-making and the role of leadership.
+That is, students will gain an understanding of the political economy of the structure and operations of the mass media and communication industries, managerial decision- making and the role of leadership.

-COMM6902 - Communication and Persuasion
+MC69B - Communication and Persuasion

 This course is designed to explore aspects of communication and persuasion as another area of applied social psychology.
 The course involves the study of basic, effective persuasion tactics through use of the mass media and other communication channels in attitude and behaviour change.
 The course will explore issues related to influence from a scientific and psychological perspective.
 It examines several forms of this discipline, including persuasion, compliance, propaganda and mind control - and how to resist these influences.
+The course will also examine applied techniques used by masters of communication: commercial advertisers, experienced social change activists and political elites.